 Children may show a persistent developmental delay in one or more areas including:

 Transient delays are often seen in premature babies, or those suffering from physical illness, family stress, or long hospitalizations.
-Persistent delay in development may be caused by physical or mental problems such as with neuromuscular conditions, vision and hearing abnormalities, language disorders, emotional problems, or intellectual disability.
-These may be recognized early on or during the kindergarten years.
+Persistent delay in development may be caused by physical or mental differences such as with neuromuscular conditions, vision and hearing differences, language disorders, emotional problems, or intellectual disability.
+These may be recognized when children begin school.

-If you feel your child has a developmental delay, it is necessary that he/she be assessed early so that appropriate treatment may be initiated.
+If you feel your child has a developmental delay, it is recommended that they be assessed early so that appropriate treatment may be initiated.
 Your doctor will perform a complete physical examination and perform specific tests to identify the area of developmental delay and define your child’s strengths and weaknesses.
 Vision and hearing may be assessed and basic laboratory tests ordered.
-A complete assessment is made through a multidisciplinary approach involving an occupational therapist, speech pathologist, psychiatrist, and physiotherapist.
+A complete assessment may be recommended through a multidisciplinary approach involving an occupational therapist, speech-language pathologist, and physical therapist.

 Once your child’s developmental delay is diagnosed, your doctor will formulate an appropriate treatment plan.
 Your child may need therapy in different areas such as speech, motor skills, and emotional development.
-Special education techniques may be needed to help them learn better.
-You may be trained to modify the way you speak so that your child understands you better or instructed on how to provide an environment where your child feels confident and secure.
-Talk to your doctor if you feel your child is not reaching developmental milestones appropriately, as the early intervention will provide the best outcomes for your child.
+Talk to your doctor if you feel your child is not reaching developmental milestones appropriately, as early intervention will provide the best outcomes for your child.

-The multi-disciplinary team of pediatric physical, occupational, and speech therapists at Two Trees Kids are experts in treating kids with a wide range of developmental delay types and severities.
+The multidisciplinary team of pediatric physical, occupational, and speech-language pathologists at Two Trees Kids are experts in treating kids with a wide range of developmental delay types and needs.